People v. Turner: Alcohol

-The blood alcohol estimates for Turner and Doe for 1 a.m. were made by a supervising criminalist for Santa Clara County using nominally hypothetical situations.
+The blood alcohol estimates for Turner and Miller for 1 a.m. were made by a supervising criminalist for Santa Clara County using nominally hypothetical situations.

 Turner admitted to only limited prior experience with alcohol as a putative mitigating factor.
 However, evidence recovered from his cell phone texts recorded in the year before his 2015 arrest showed that he had extensively discussed his use of alcohol.
 His text messages also revealed use of illegal drugs.
 In 2014, Turner had been arrested on campus for underage drinking.

 Consciousness

-Doe reported that her last memory was around midnight, and that she did not remember telephone calls to her sister and sister's friend made shortly after that.
+Miller reported that her last memory was around midnight, and that she did not remember telephone calls to her sister and sister's friend made shortly after that.
 A responding paramedic said she did not respond to a "shake and shout" test, but that she opened her eyes when he pinched her nail beds.
-When Doe vomited on the scene before being taken away by ambulances, she was able to cough and spit out the vomit on her own without assistance.
+When Miller vomited on the scene before being taken away by ambulances, she was able to cough and spit out the vomit on her own without assistance.
 In a January 19 report, the paramedic rated her as 11 out of 15 on the Glasgow Coma Scale.

 DNA

-Santa Clara County criminalist Craig Lee testified that the woman's DNA was found under the fingernails of Turner's left and right hands and on a portion of his right finger.
+Santa Clara County criminalist Craig Lee testified that Miller's DNA was found under the fingernails of Turner's left and right hands and on a portion of his right finger.
 Lee's test did not show when the DNA was deposited and could not tell if it was blood, but he said it did resemble blood.
-The woman testified that she woke up with dried blood on her hands and elbows.
+Miller testified that she woke up with dried blood on her hands and elbows.

 Official responses

 Turner withdrew from Stanford shortly after the incident rather than face disciplinary proceedings.
 On January 20—two days after his arrest—Stanford announced Turner had been banned from campus.
-Stanford further announced within two weeks of the incident that it had banned Turner from ever setting foot on campus again—the harshest disciplinary sanction it can impose on a student.
+On June 6, shortly after Turner was sentenced, Stanford announced that within two weeks of the incident, it had conducted an internal investigation that led to Turner being banned from ever setting foot on campus again—the harshest disciplinary sanction it can impose on a student.

 Turner had aspirations to swim for the U.S. National Team in the 2016 Olympics, but USA Swimming stated on June 6 that he would not be eligible for membership if he sought to reapply.
-On June 10, USA Swimming reiterated that under their zero-tolerance policy for sexual misconduct, a lifetime ban had been imposed upon Turner.
-This decision effectively ended Turner's swimming career as sanctioned meets in the U.S., including the Olympic trials, are open only to members of USA Swimming.
+On June 10, USA Swimming reiterated that it had banned Turner for life under their zero-tolerance policy for sexual misconduct.
+This decision effectively ended Turner's competitive swimming career.
+Sanctioned meets in the United States, including the Olympic trials, are open only to members of USA Swimming.